-A racially mixed student body better prepares students for life in an increasingly diverse society and helps ensure that a school district will distribute educational resources equitably among its schools.
-In a much-watched test of desegregation programs in Seattle and Louisville, Kentucky, the ACLU urged the U.S. Supreme Court to affirm the importance of racial diversity in public schools - the key principle of its 1954 landmark ruling in Brown v.
+Handling the suit are cooperating attorney James Lobsenz of the firm Carney Badley Spellman and ACLU Staff Attorney Aaron Caplan. ■ racially mixed student body better prepares all students for life in an increasingly diverse society and helps ensure that a school district will distribute educational resources equitably among its schools.
+In a much-watched test of desegregation programs, the ACLU urged the U.S. Supreme Court to affirm the importance of racial diversity in public schools - the key principle of its landmark ruling in Brown v.
 Board of Education decision.